MEET THE ARTIST

 Hi!
 I am Sandra Sala, a graphic designer, and illustrator based in Houston, TX.
 I was born in the Democratic Republic of Congo (DRC), in central Africa but moved away when I was only 8 years old.
 Since then, I have lived in 5 different countries on 3 continents.
 I speak 7 languages and am multicultural, so I try to incorporate that into my art as often as I can.

 I received a Bachelor's Degree in Illustration and Graphic Design, and I am passionate about all forms of art.
-I guess you could say that I am an art lover versed in mixed media, intermediate in photography, and apprentice painter.
+I guess you could say that I am an art lover versed in mixed media, intermediate in photography, and a budding painter.

 When I am not engrossed in my newest art project, I am probably being chased by three adorable little humans called Micah, Gabriel, and Dominick.
 Yes, I am a busy mom of 3 active boys who still finds time to make art in the middle of the night or whenever they are asleep.